-Since time immemorial, the Fraser River basin has shaped the lives of those who inhabit the river basin.
-From the Rocky Mountains to the Salish Sea, the Fraser Watershed is home to almost three million people, each with a unique view of the river.
+Since time immemorial, the Fraser River has shaped and is shaped by the communities, both human and non-human, it supports.
+It is meaningful to the communities it is a part of, home to unique ecosystems, and continues to be a hub for economic activity.
+From the Rocky Mountains to the Salish Sea, the Fraser River basin is home to millions of people, each with a unique view of the river.

 *Click* Photos of the Fraser brings together a collection of these points of view and invites photographers to submit photographs that capture the work, life, and communities of the river.
-For the exhibit’s twelfth year, the FRDC is excited to partner the New Westminster Photography Club.
+For the exhibit’s thirteenth year, the FRDC is excited to partner with the New Westminster Photography Club.